NicoFernandez1988/NicoFernandez1988/README.md

-### Hi there 👋 I´m Nico Fernandez, a full stack web developer.
+### Hi there 👋 I´m Nico Fernandez, a full stack developer jr.

 Dedicated to the design and development of web pages for about 2 years.
 But i continue to learn passionately every day.